Trophic venous eczema of the lower extremities - symptoms, diagnosis and treatment

 How to treat venous eczema with folk remedies?
 Elena asks from Yekaterinburg:

 Dear Elena!
 Specialists of the Moscow City Phlebological Center have good experience in working with various trophic disorders in venous diseases, including venous eczema.
 Leading phlebologists of our center do not recommend treatment of venous eczema with folk remedies.
 The disease responds well to treatment with the help of modern technologies, but we often also encountered serious complications after treatment with folk remedies.

 My mom has venous eczema on her legs, which doctor is the best to go to?
 Nikolay asks from Bryansk:

 Dear Nicholas!
 If you suspect that your mother has venous eczema, it is better to first turn to a good phlebologist, a doctor specializing in the diagnosis and treatment of vein pathology.
 First you need to understand the cause of inflammation in the lower extremities.
 You may need the help of a dermatologist.
 If eczema is of venous origin, now there are modern European technologies with which to cure your mother will not present any special problems.

 What are the underlying causes of venous eczema?
 Olga from Ivanovo is interested in:

 Dear Olga!
-From the standpoint of modern science and medicine, the cause of venous eczema is a violation of the outflow of blood of the lower extremities, the formation of autoimmune inflammation against the background of stagnant phenomena.
-Inflammatory edema, itching, redness, pain is added to the existing edema, due to venous insufficiency.
+From the standpoint of modern science and medicine cause of venous eczema - a violation of the outflow of lower limb blood formation against a background of stagnation autoimmune inflammation.
+To the existing edema, due to venous insufficiency, inflammatory edema, itching, redness, and pain are added.